liskin/s2putty/README.txt

 Introduction
 ------------

-This package is a release candidate for PuTTY SSH client for Symbian OS version 1.5.1.
-Unless new issues are discovered, the same code will be used to build a final 1.5.1 release.
+This package is a maintenance release for PuTTY SSH client for Symbian OS version 1.5.
+It contains a number of bug fixes over 1.5.0 and minor new features, see "Changes" below for details.

-Version 1.5 is considered stable, and will receive only bug fixes and minor enhancements, see "Changes" below.
-Most new development will go into a new 1.6 release, which will also contain proper support for S60 5th edition phones.

 PuTTY is distributed in two different packages, one for S60 third edition, and one for Series 80 phones.
 Make sure you use the correct